 Help Establish an Employee Recognition Award

 If you notice that your company doesn’t have any program available to express their appreciation to their employees, take the initiative and discuss it with your boss or HR department.
 Find out why they aren’t doing it and suggest a great employee recognition program in the company.
+You could establish a simple points system with a reward like a free staff lunch, or use an external gift card API to reward employees.
+With that in mind, the system should be balanced so that you do not give out too many or too few rewards for their work.

 Join a group